privacyidea/privacyidea-credential-provider/doc/configuration.rst

 =============

-During installation of the privacyIDEA Credential Provider you already configured all necessary settings.
-But it can be interesting, to change settings later.
+During installation of the privacyIDEA Credential Provider you already configured all necessary settings, but it can be interesting to change settings later.
 Like changing the available credential providers or changing the verification of the authentication server certificate.